sfornal/heweb19-inn1/src/site/slides/slide-14.md

 ---
 ### Redundant

-* Installation or Activation event failed
-* –Or– Service worker was replaced by a new service worker
+* Installation or Activation event failed, or service worker was replaced by a new service worker
-* If there was a previously active service worker, it will resume control
+* A previously active service worker will resume control